-But these types of cases have raised public awareness about a group of conditions that may affect up to 5 percent of the population, according to the Centers for Disease Control and Prevention.
+But these types of cases have raised public awareness about a group of conditions that may affect up to 5 percent of the population,

 At the same time, advocacy groups have been pushing lawyers and the courts to acknowledge the extent of the problem.
 They are also calling for more focus on the needs of defendants with the condition.

 “Understanding and responding appropriately when a defendant has FASD can result in better outcomes for everyone,” said Kay Kelly, project director of the FASD Legal Issues Resource Center at the University of Washington, in a 2011 address to the National Press Club in Washington, D.C.

 This means identifying defendants with FASDs — when they first enter the criminal justice system.
 This is also the best time to deal with their condition appropriately by connecting them with social and mental health services, and accommodating their disability.

 In 2012 the American Bar Association approved a resolution that called for better training for lawyers on how to identify and help children and adults with FASDs.